tckmn/snowman-lang/doc/snowman.md

 first undefined active variable slot.
 A "store" operation does nothing if all active variables are full or there are no active variables.

 Similarly, a "retrieve" does the opposite.
-It selects the first non-undefined active variable in the same way, sets it to undefined, and returns what its value was.
+It selects the first active variable, and errors if it's undefined.
+Otherwise it sets it to undefined and returns what its value was.

 - `*`: retrieve a value, set the current permavar's value to this
 - `#`: store the current permavar's value